tchojnacki/esolangs/brainfuck/README.md

 ## Features

-- Fully implemented lexer, parser and interpreter.
+- Fully implemented lexer, parser, bytecode generator and interpreter.
 - Can be used as a binary or library.
 - Unit and integration test coverage.
 - Implementation choices: